Join the fight to fast-track personalized diagnostics and treatments for all people suffering from brain injury or brain disorders.

 What makes fundraising for CVB different?

-100% of donations from all fundraisers go toward our research to fast-track diagnostics and treatments for brain disorders.
+100% of all unrestricted donations to Cohen Veterans Bioscience go toward our research to fast-track diagnostics and treatments for brain disorders.

 Previous and Ongoing Community-led Fundraising Events

-Former Marine and Scout Sniper Tristin Wimmer, whose own brother—a Raider and Recon Marine Veteran—succumbed to suicide in 2015 after struggling with TBI-related depression and anxiety for nearly a decade.
+Marine Veteran and Scout Sniper Tristan Wimmer, whose own brother—a Raider and Recon Marine Veteran—succumbed to suicide in 2015 after struggling with TBI-related depression and anxiety for nearly a decade, created 22 Jumps to raise awareness and funds for traumatic brain injury research.

 Through 22 Jumps—a series of fundraising events where Veterans and others BASE jump 22 times in a single day in honor of the 22 Veterans each day who lose their battle to suicide—Tristan and other Veterans raise money for and awareness of the need for more targeted solutions for all people suffering from TBI to reduce the rate of suicide .
 The 22 Jumps team dedicates funds from each event directly to CVB ‘s TBI research program.